 Northwest Arkansas wins when XNA has more passengers.
 You certainly should look for the best possible fares at XNA and do business as often as possible with the airlines that have the lowest fares.
 By driving to Tulsa, Kansas City or another more distant airport, it harms the region’s ability to bring low-cost service to XNA.

-Prior to the Frontier Airlines’ announcement that it would provide service from XNA to Denver, the question for XNA wasn’t IF the regional airport will have daily low-cost air service.
+Prior to the Frontier Airlines’ announcement that it would provide service from XNA to Denver, the question for XNA wasn’t IF the airport will have daily low-cost air service.
 The question was WHEN a carrier would arrive to provide low-cost service.
 Our region needs to work hard to ensure the success of Frontier and any other airline offering low-cost flights from XNA.

 Thanks for doing your part!
 Every trip helps!